sally/algoccountabilibuddies/README.md

 ## Repo Usage

+First time usage:

 * Clone repo
+* Create branch with your name

+Regular usage:

+* Run `git pull` to get the latest challenge
 * Find markdown file containing daily problem in appropriate monthly folder
 * Complete problem in same folder in separate file
   * At the top, copy and paste the problem statement